tonyradtke/generator/README.md

 <h2> Example </h2>

-  For example, lets say our sample data space is the following vector of strings :
+  Lets say our sample data space is the following vector of strings :

   ```cpp